Frequently Asked Questions

 Q Will I be met at Copenhagen Airport?

-A Yes.
-If you have not received a message from Danida Fellowship Centre saying otherwise, then you will be met at Copenhagen Airport.
+A No, unless you have received a message from Danida Fellowship Centre saying otherwise.

 Q Do I need to enclose the certificate of proficiency in English with my application?